jmablog/tinieR/README.md

 #> 10 Tinify API calls this month
 ```

-Tinify will provide details on the file size reduction (in % and as [FS bytes](https://fs.r-lib.org/reference/fs_bytes.html)) along with the number of API calls made each month as part of the message displayed when called.
+Tinify will provide messages detailing the file size reduction (in % and as [FS bytes](https://fs.r-lib.org/reference/fs_bytes.html)) along with the number of API calls made each month when called.
 You can suppress these messages with `quiet = TRUE`:

 ``` r
 tinify("example.png", quiet = TRUE)